Marcus Silcock

 Death’s Door

 Hairy time at hospital for seven days.
 Emergency operation.
 Death’s door creaked open, then shut again.
 I am still here.
 Loving what I loved ever more!
-Here is a prose poem about the universe.
-From my book The Green Monk (Boiler House Press, 2018).
-Read more
+Here is a prose… Read more.

 -